Portuguese Restoration War: Relations between Portugal and the Dutch Republic

+the Dutch Republic was engaged in the Eighty Years' War (1568–1648) against Spain for independence.
+Trade between Portugal and the Dutch Republic stopped immediately.

-The Dutch-Portuguese War was fought almost entirely overseas, with the Dutch mercantile surrogates, the Dutch East India Company and the Dutch West India Company, repeatedly attacking Portugal's colonial possessions in the Americas, in Africa, in India, and in the Far East.
-Portugal was in a defensive posture throughout, and it received very little military help from Spain.
+Starting in 1598, the Dutch mercantile surrogates, the Dutch East India Company and the Dutch West India Company, repeatedly attacked Portugal's colonial possessions in the Americas, in Africa, in India, and in the Far East.
+This Dutch-Portuguese War was fought almost entirely overseas.
+Portugal was in a defensive posture throughout, and received very little military help from Spain.
+The Dutch seized half of Brazil, Elmina (in Ghana), and some Portuguese colonies in the East Indies.

-After the acclamation of John, the pattern persisted all over the Portuguese Empire until the final expulsion of the Dutch from Angola (1648), São Tomé (1649), and Brazil (1654).
+At the time of the revolution in Lisbon (1 December 1640), Portugal had been at war with the Dutch Republic for forty years.
+Despite Portugal and the Dutch Republic now having a common enemy in Spain, the Dutch continued to attack Portuguese colonies, seizing Angola, São Tomé, and Malacca in 1641.

+Portugal fought back, regaining Angola in 1648, São Tomé in 1649, and Brazil in 1654.
 The Dutch signed a European truce with Portugal, helping each other somewhat against their common enemy, Spain.
-The Dutch resumed buying salt in the Setúbal salt factories, restarting commerce between the two countries for the first time since 1580, when the Spanish branch of the Habsburgs, against whom the Dutch were in revolt, had assumed the Portuguese throne.
-However, Dutch attacks on Portuguese territories persisted until 1663, even after the signing of the Treaty of The Hague in 1661.
+The Dutch resumed buying salt in the Setúbal salt factories, restarting commerce between the two countries for the first time since 1580.
+However, Dutch attacks on Portuguese colonies persisted until 1663, even after the signing of the Treaty of The Hague (1661).